 Requests 1 through 4

-The Enron Entities have been very dynamic organizations having acquired, sold, divested, joint ventured, spun off and otherwise reorganized themselves extensively during the past two years.
-The burden and expense on Enron to locate, and produce every corporate organizational chart anywhere in its organization since April 1, 1998 is significant.
-The Enron entities will provide the Commission with exemplars of its current organizational charts, telephone directories and so called "family trees" to show its current organization.
-To the extent that Enron can readily identify and locate exemplars of significant organizational charts, telephone directories or so called "family trees" for earlier periods it will also make those available.
+[First sentence could raise more questions than it answers] Because of the dynamic nature of the Enron Entities’ businesses, the burden and expense on them to locate and produce every corporate organizational chart anywhere in their organizations since April 1, 1998 is significant.
+The Enron Entities will provide the Commission with exemplars of their current organizational charts, telephone directories and so called "family trees" to show its current organization.
+To the extent that the Enron Entities can readily identify and locate exemplars of significant organizational charts, telephone directories or so called "family trees" for earlier periods, they will also make those available.
 One Enron Entity, Portland General, has published books on its corporate history.
 If a list of those books would be helpful, we can provide it.
-With respect to the other entities, to the extent that corporate histories can be found, they will be produced.
+With respect to the other Enron Entities, to the extent that corporate histories can be found, they will be produced.
 We anticipate producing these documents in the first wave on October 13, 2000.

 Requests 5 and 6

-The Enron Entities propose that their responses to Requests 1-4 will identify their relationship to affiliated companies and the Transaction Data will identify its customers and suppliers.
+The Enron Entities propose that their responses to Requests 1-4 will provide responses to Requests 5 and 6. .

 FINANCIAL DOCUMENTS